doctorfree/MusicPlayerPlus/README.md

 [**mpcpluskeys man page**](markdown/mpcpluskeys.1.md) with the command `man mpcpluskeys`.

+The `mppsplash` command can be used to display a variety of character based animations optionally accompanied by audio:

 ```
 Usage: mppsplash [-A] [-a] [-b] [-C] [-c num] [-d] [-jJ] [-m] [-p] [-s song] [-u]
 Where: